NaluKit/gwt-boot-starter-nalu/README.md

 # Nalu Project Generator

+Nalu is a routing based application framework for GWT 2, GWT 3 & J2CL.
+More informations about Nalu can be foud [here](https://github.com/nalukit/nalu).

 ## Motivation

 Setting up a Nalu project can be difficult, especially if you are not familiar with Nalu.
 There are a lot of things to do before it is possible to run the project and check wheather things are working or not.

-To improve the process of setting up a GWT project using Nalu, the [Nalu project generator](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html) was created.
+To improve the process of setting up a project using Nalu, the [Nalu project generator](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html) was created.
 Once you have configurated and generated the project, you will get a zip file containing the - ready to import - Nalu project.

 Keep in mind, Nalu helps you to structure your application.
 Navigation, dependencies and confirmation will be generated and work.
 It is not a widget library.
-So, the views are nearly empty.
-It is up to you to implement the views.
+So, the components are nearly empty.
+It is up to you to implement the components.

 **Important note:** Nalu requires Java 8!

 **Note:**

-The implementation of the generator uses Nalu, GXT and is based on GWT 2.8.2!
-The generated project requires in this version GWT 2.8.2 and Java 8.
-The generated Nalu source code will work with J2CL / GWT 3 once all dependies to GWT 2.8.2 are replaced.
+The implementation of the generator uses Nalu, [Domino-UI](https://github.com/DominoKit/domino-ui) and is based on GWT 2.8.2!
+The generated project requires GWT 2.8.2 and Java 8.
+The generated Nalu source code will work with J2CL / GWT 3 once all dependies to GWT
+2.8.2 are replaced.
 You have to choose a widget set, that will work with J2CL / GWT 3 to be compatible with J2CL / GWT 3!

 **The generator nor Nalu will make any existing source code compatible with J2CL / GWT 3.
 There is no magic to